Last night, I was so inspired by a Netflix movie, that I jumped off the couch and into action.

 In a video game, this is easy.
 Your mission is to defeat the mafia boss, evil villain or zombie.

 Your real life’s north star is the big hairy audacious goal you’re striving for.
-Not just this month or this quarter or even this year.
+Not just this month, this quarter, or even this year.

 We’re talking lifetime achievements.